younglim/developer.gov.sg/collections/_products/categories/analytics/analytics-gov/faqs.md

   - name: Who can use AG?
     description: >
-      AG is a WOG platform open to all Singaporean public service officers with a valid gov.sg email account and non-SE GSIB machine.
+      AG is a WOG platform open to all public service officers with a valid gov.sg email account and non-SE GSIB machine.

   - name: How do I get access to use AG?
     description: >